 This is the risk of financial loss, disruption or damage to the reputation of an organisation resulting from the failure of its information technology systems.
-MICL has identified cyber risk as a key area of focus within the business and are working with outsourced IT providers to ensure suitable controls are in place to mitigate this risk.
+MICL has identified cyber risk as a key area of focus within the business and continue to work with outsourced IT providers to ensure suitable controls are in place to mitigate this risk.